acrolinx/acrolinx-sidebar-demo-java/README.md

 All dependencies needed will be downloaded and the samples are ready to be run.

-You'll find three runnable main classes inside the 'samples' folder.
+You'll find three runnable main classes inside the 'demo' folder.

 [Back to top](#acrolinx-java-sidebar-demo)